SMS-workshop/SMS-workshop.github.io/_pages/Schedule.md

 ---

-### Invited Speakers
+### Keynote Speakers

-Invited speakers will give talks on different facets of M3 multidisciplinary research.
+Keynote speakers will give talks on different facets of M3 multidisciplinary research.

 In particular, M3 workshop aims at selecting two contribution focusing on:
 - methodological/technical advances in mining and analysing social media data, and